2003 Spanish Grand Prix: Race report

 At the start, third-starting Fernando Alonso was the fastest off the line, quickly overtaking Rubens Barrichello and pressuring Michael Schumacher, but coming to the first corner, Barrichello saw a chance round the outside.
 He re-overtook Alonso, while putting two wheels on the dirt to avoid clashing with his teammate.
 Jarno Trulli started fourth but fell back and was fighting with David Coulthard when the two touched in the first corner, leading to the Italian's immediate retirement and the Scot's need for an unscheduled pit stop.
 Looking back at the grid, Antônio Pizzonia had stalled his Jaguar and, while Justin Wilson had been able to avoid him, not so for championship leader Kimi Räikkönen.
 Both drivers retired with terminal damage.

 After five laps behind the safety car, the race resumed and the top runners slowly spread out, but Alonso did manage to jump Barrichello during the first round of pit stops.
 Meanwhile, Coulthard had his second accident, this time with Jenson Button.
 The McLaren was now too damaged to continue and Button had to change his front wing.

 All through the second half of the race and the final round of stops, Alonso kept pressuring Schumacher, reducing the gap to less than six seconds, but the German led his updated Ferrari to the win.
 Alonso became the first Spanish driver to score points at his home race.
 Behind Barrichello and both Williamses, Cristiano da Matta finished in sixth position to score his first points in Formula One, as did Ralph Firman, who finished in eighth position.
 Mark Webber in seventh scored his first points since his debut weekend more than a year ago.

+Post-race

+McLaren's first double failure to finish since the 2002 Malaysian Grand Prix saw Michael Schumacher elevated to second in the World Drivers' Championship, closing the gap to leader Räikkönen to four points, whilst Ferrari narrowed their disadvantage to McLaren to just three points.
+Alonso and Barrichello also moved up one place, while Coulthard was demoted from second to fifth.